What Are The Statute of Limitations on Warrants?

 Bench warrants also have no expiration date.
 Most people discover old bench warrants in situations where they are vetted such as when they are hired for a job or when they are traveling internationally.
 An employer may fire you or ask that you resolve the matter if they discover the warrant before you do.
 Immigration will most likely detain you until the matter is resolved due to concerns of national security.

-The most common situation old bench warrants are found, is during driver license renewal.
-The DMV will see the warrant and ask that it be resolved before the license is renewed.
+The most common situation old bench warrants are found, is during traffic stops, driver license renewals and nowadays, employment background searches.
+If trying to get a drivers license and you have an outstanding warrant; the DMV will see the warrant and ask that it be resolved before the license is renewed.
 The DMV clerk may also opt to contact the local police or sheriff to notify them about your warrant.
 There are also newer systems in larger cities where an alert is automatically sent to local law enforcement.
 You’re a blip on the radar and it’s important to note that warrants don’t expire because it would be easier to undermine the court’s authority.

 What’s a Ramey Warrant and Do They Expire?